Rome

 The First Dolce - Preferred Hotels & Resorts

-Baroque palazzo from 1600 transformed into 21 suites, on Rome's most beautiful shopping street.
+1600 baroque palazzo transformed into 21 suites, on Rome's finest shopping street.

-The First Dolce occupies a 17th-century palazzo a stone's throw from the Piazza di Spagna, Via del Corso, the thoroughfare where Rome has been shopping for three centuries.
-We push open the door and the travertine marble, gilded stuccoes, restored frescoes impose silence.
+The First Dolce occupies a 17th-century palazzo a stone’s throw from the Piazza di Spagna, Via del Corso, the thoroughfare where Rome has shopped for three centuries.
+We push open the door and the travertine marble, gilded stucs, restored frescoes command silence.
 The 21 suites boast 50 m² minimum, Slavonian oak parquet, Carrara marble bathrooms, Poltrona Frau furniture.
 The restaurant offers a contemporary Italian menu signed by a chef trained under Heinz Beck.
-From 1 049 € per night, we pay for the rarity and the location, not the volume of services (no spa, no pool).
+From 1 049 € a night, we pay for the rarity and the location, not the volume of services (no spa, no pool).
 Our verdict: an address for those who prefer 21 historic suites to 200 standardised rooms ✨

 What makes this hotel unique

-• Only 21 suites, in a 1600 baroque palazzo listed as a historic monument
+• Just 21 suites, in a 1600 listed historic baroque palazzo

-• 4.50 m ceilings, restored period frescoes, gilded stuccoes
+• 4,50 m ceilings, restored period frescoes, gilded stucs

-• Via del Corso 63, 3 minutes' walk from the Piazza di Spagna and Trevi Fountain
+• Via del Corso 63, 3 minutes on foot from Piazza di Spagna and Trevi Fountain

-• Contemporary Italian gourmet restaurant, cellar with 400 references
+• Contemporary Italian gastronomic restaurant, 400-reference wine cellar

 Casa Monti Roma